muratk5n/thirdwave/en/README.md

 ---

-Col Douglas Macgregor: "Moscow’s determination to destroy Ukrainian forces at the least cost to Russian lives prevailed.
+Col Macgregor: "Moscow’s determination to destroy Ukrainian forces at the least cost to Russian lives prevailed.
 Ukrainian casualties were always heavier than reported from the moment Russian troops crossed into Eastern Ukraine, but now, thanks to the recent failure of Ukrainian counterattacks in the Kherson region, they’ve reached horrific levels that are impossible to conceal...

 The recent Ukrainian advance to the town of Izium, the link between Donbas and Kharkiv, seemed like a gift to Kiev.
 U.S. satellite arrays